elvispereira072/elvispereira072/README.md

-Front End Developer | Full Stack Student JavaScript and creating intuitive user experiences.
+JavaScript and creating intuitive user experiences.
 Open to job opportunities in the USA, Canada, and New York, Remote or Relocation.

 Tech Stack: Front-End: HTML, Tailwind CSS, JavaScript.